7 Ways to Start Birding with Kids

 3. Let the Birds Come to You

 Create your own animal magnetism.
-Build a simple bird feeder by rolling a pinecone with crisco (or peanut butter) and bird seed.
+Build a simple bird feeder by rolling a pinecone with peanut butter and bird seed.
 Hang it up in your neighborhood, away from any big windows, and see a diverse array of birds flock to the buffet!

 4. Find the Right Field Guide